Menu

 Are you looking for help from the State to buy a home?
 1st UK has lenders not featured on the main comparison sites.
 These lenders have products designed to work with a variety of government schemes/incentives.

-- Only been self-employed for a year or in your job for a short period?
-We’ve got a lender for that too.
+• Have you been self-employed for only a year, or have you been in your job temporarily?
+We’ve got a lender for that, too.

-When you’re being challenged with adverse credit, any help has got to be a good thing.
-One of the best available comes in the form of the Help to Buy scheme.
+When you’re challenged with adverse credit, any help has got to be a good thing.
+One of the best available is the Help to Buy scheme.

-The reason is it lowers the amount you need to borrow because the government mortgage Help to Buy scheme lowers the LTV ratio you need for a mortgage, and that’s going to lower the risk that lenders assess you as.
-You still need at least a 5% deposit but you could be asking for a 75% LTV mortgage instead of 95.
+The reason is that it lowers the amount you need to borrow because the government mortgage Help to Buy scheme lowers the LTV ratio you need for a mortgage, which will lower the risk that lenders assess you as.
+You still need at least a 5% deposit, but you could ask for a 75% LTV mortgage instead of 95.
 That’s going to increase your chances of approval.

 There are more mortgage schemes than that, though.
-The most recent is the Starter Home Scheme, which, although still to roll out, will need you to register and act fast as there’s a limit of 100,000 homes due to be built and available to buy by early 2018.
-These properties will be available with a 20% discount off the purchase price for first-time buyers under the age of 40.
+The most recent is the Starter Home Scheme, which, although still to roll out, will need you to register and act fast, as there’s a limit of 100,000 homes due to be built and available to buy by early 2018.
+These properties will be available with a 20% discount off the purchase price for first-time buyers under 40.

-Other schemes run by the government include shared ownership (Co-Ownership in Northern Ireland) and Help to Buy ISA accounts that give you top-ups towards owning your own home.
+Other government schemes include shared ownership (Co-Ownership in Northern Ireland) and Help to Buy ISA accounts, which give top-ups towards home ownership.

-All the schemes are detailed on this page, except the Right to Buy, as that’s not a government mortgage scheme but instead just gives you the right to buy your home, but nothing to actually help you finance the cost of buying it.
+All the schemes are detailed on this page except the Right to Buy, which is not a government mortgage scheme; it just gives you the right to buy your home, with nothing to actually help you finance the cost.

-Another quick point is about the Government’s Mortgage Guarantee Scheme.
-That finished in December of 2016.
+Another quick point concerns the Government’s Mortgage Guarantee Scheme, which ended in December 2016.
 While it didn’t affect borrowers, it did affect lenders.

-They no longer have any guarantees of any money being recouped when a borrower defaults on their mortgage payments.
-That’s going to have more lenders scrutinising mortgage applications, so it pays to know what you can do to make you more investable.
+They no longer guarantee any money will be recouped if a borrower defaults on their mortgage payments.
+That will have more lenders scrutinising mortgage applications, so it pays to know what you can do to make yourself more investable.

 A Rundown of the Government Mortgage Schemes and How They Work